9 Things to Know About Becoming an Interior Designer

 Interior Designers Need to be up to Date with Legislation

-Some of the details can surely be dull, but they are required knowledge for interior designers.
-Learning about plumbing codes, power and load-bearing walls might not excite you, but it’s required.
+Some of the details can surely be dull, but they require knowledge from interior designers.
+Learning about plumbing codes, power, and load-bearing walls might not excite you, but it’s required.
 Staying abreast of these things gives interior designers an edge and marketability which decorators simply don’t have.

 It’s Not About Your Style, It Is About Theirs